-Baked Spaghetti was a recipe that my Grandma Fanny made when Dad was a child.
-I watched his older sister, our Aunt Hilda, make it when we used to spend private time together.
+Baked Spaghetti was a recipe that my Grandma Fanny made when my Father was a child.
+I watched his older sister, my Aunt Hilda, make it when we used to spend private time together.
 I remember loving to go to her house to pat the belly of the big porcelain Buddha that sat on the foyer table, help her make the Baked Spaghetti and walk her dog-Peppy.
 It was Aunt Hilda who taught me that I could make this easy casserole in a large casserole dish for the family; but if I wanted it to look fancier, I could bake it in individual portions.
-I made it the fancy way for Dad’s 95th Birthday Party at which two of Aunt Hilda’s daughters, as well as his younger sister’s (our Aunt Elaine) daughter- my Father’s nieces were present.
+I made it the fancy way for Dad’s 95th Birthday Party.
 I love the way food continues to stir up so many memories and binds the generations together.

 Prep time: 20 minutes